-A company that wants to become AI-powered and build solutions for real world problems has to overcome several challenges along the way.
+An organization that wants to become AI-powered and build solutions for real-world problems has to overcome several challenges along the way.

-One of the most common obstacles is to get access to AI experts and data scientists that can help to translate a problem into a deployable AI solution or prototype.
-In addition, many organizations have little or no data to begin with.
-And even if data is plentyful, the question remains, how to leverage the raw data to solve problems or gain valuable insights.
+One of the most common obstacles is getting access to AI experts and data scientists that can help to translate a problem into a deployable AI solution or prototype.
+In addition, many organizations have little or no data, to begin with.
+And even if data is plentiful, the question remains, how to leverage the raw data to solve problems or gain valuable insights.
 If an organization made the step to develop an AI system, the next wave of challenges is just around the corner.

 Now, how to solve these issues and build AI solutions successfully?

 At Omdena, we have worked with more than 800 AI engineers to find ways to overcome these problems.